Citizenship Attorney & Naturalization Lawyer in Houston

 - Swear allegiance to the United States and its Constitution.

-Understanding the path to eligibility is crucial and ensuring you maintain the requirements throughout the period is significant.
+Understanding the path to eligibility is crucial, and ensuring you uphold the requirements throughout the period is significant.
 Any gaps in continuous residence or incorrect filings could potentially delay your process.
 Comprehensive documentation and timely submissions are critical to a successful application.

 Engaging with a knowledgeable citizenship lawyer in Houston early can safeguard against common pitfalls and provide steady guidance through changes in personal circumstances that may impact your eligibility status.